 - St. Clair County Transit District

 - CMT

-- AARP in St. Louis
+- · AARP in St. Louis

 - Bi-State Development

 - Employment Connection/Bywater Development Group

-1. Transit Transformation Projects are replicable.
-The Transit Stop Transformation Project at the 5th & Missouri Transit Center was the fifth transformation project completed in the St. Louis area, continuing to showcase how transit placemaking projects born of local partnerships benefit transit riders and create valuable assets for local communities.

-2. Public Partners.
+- 1. Transit Transformation Projects are replicable.
+The Transit Stop Transformation Project at the 5th & Missouri Transit Center was the fifth transformation project completed in the St. Louis area, continuing to showcase how transit placemaking projects born of local partnerships benefit transit riders and create valuable assets for local communities. - 2.
+Public Partners.
 St. Clair County Transit District was a critical partner on this project.
 They provided capital assistance as well as agreed to maintain the site in partnership with Metro Transit.
 Maintenance can be a hurdle unless the local government or a local partner agrees to take on ongoing maintenance of site.

-3. Catalyst for further investment.
-The Transit Transformation project catalyzed the transit agency to replace all 7 bus shelters at the station in partnership with SCCTD at a value of \$38,500.

-4. Private Partners.
+- 3. Catalyst for further investment.
+The Transit Transformation project catalyzed the transit agency to replace all 7 bus shelters at the station in partnership with St. Clair County Transit District at a value of \$38,500. - 4.
+Private Partners.
 AARP continues to be a key partner moving forward.
 AARP represents thousands of constituents across the region.
 In addition, they are a respected organization which provides credibility to these placemaking efforts.

-1. Funding.
+- 1. Funding.
 This was the largest transformation to date.
 The initial concept provided by the designer reflected a capital budget three times the amount of available funds.
 While these projects are not large-scale Transit Oriented Development sites, there are costs associated with developing a light rail stop into a more permanent, substantial piece of the fabric of the community.
-Partners were required to scale down this project and tweak design provided to ensure viability of final product.

-2. Finding a local artist.
-It was necessary to find an artist who understood the scope of the project and the importance of art to this community.

-3. Project Oversight.
-There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project.

-4. Staff Time.
+Partners were required to scale down this project and tweak design provided to ensure viability of final product. - 2.
+Finding a local artist.
+It was necessary to find an artist who understood the scope of the project and the importance of art to this community. - 3.
+Project Oversight.
+There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project. - 4.
+Staff Time.
 The projects are time consuming with many moving parts.
 It requires a certain amount of dedicated staff time to make these projects possible.

-Planned Transit Stop Transformation Project at the Fairview Heights Transit Center
+Transit Stop Transformation Project at the Fairview Heights Transit Center

 - St. Clair County Transit District

 - Citizens for Modern Transit

-- AARP in St. Louis
+- · AARP in St. Louis

 - Bi-State Development

+- City of Fairview Heights

-Citizens for Modern Transit (CMT), AARP in St. Louis, St. Clair County Transit District and Metro Transit - are teaming up for the next "Transit Stop Transformation Project" in Illinois at the Fairview Heights Transit Center, located at 9200 Saint Clair Ave., Fairview Heights IL 62208.
-With the permission of Bi-State Development/Metro Transit as the property owner, partners will initiate the project in the Fall of 2023 with community engagement and an opening in 2024.
+Citizens for Modern Transit (CMT), AARP in St. Louis, St. Clair County Transit District and Metro Transit - teamed up for the 6th "Transit Stop Transformation Project" at the Fairview Heights Transit Center, located at 9200 Saint Clair Ave, in Fairview Heights Ill.
+With the permission of Bi-State Development/Metro Transit as the property owner, partners initiated the project in the Fall of 2023 with community engagement.
+Construction commenced in summer 2024 and was completed in August 2024.